 Barcode Scanner Troubleshooting

-If you’re having trouble printing labels, visit DYMO LabelWriter Troubleshooting instead.
+If you’re having trouble printing barcode labels, visit DYMO LabelWriter Troubleshooting instead.

 Table of Contents

-- My Settings say the scanner is “Not Connected.”
+- My Bluetooth settings say the scanner is “Not Connected.”

 - My scanner turns off automatically on its own.